graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## Code Creation

-Tools for Micronaut has support for creating Micronaut classes from templates.
-Within the right click context menu, also launched by `CTRL + Mouse-Click`, you can see a submenu that groups all of the Micronuat context specific actions.
+The Tools for Micronaut extension supports creating Micronaut classes from templates.
+Within the right-click context menu, also launched by `CTRL + Mouse-Click`, you can see a submenu that groups all of the Micronuat context-specific actions.

 <img alt="Micronaut context actions menu" src="./images/vscode-context-menu-micronaut-menu.png" width="40%">

-We will be using the items in this menu to easily create classes for us.
+We will be using this menu to create classe.

 ## Create a REST controller